ishaangupta240/etinuxe/docs/insurance.md

 # Insurance Pricing Logic

-This document summarizes how EtinuxE calculates premiums for each insurance tier and how those tiers progress across the user journey.

 ## Key Concepts

 - **Scale**: The target miniaturization scale (e.g. `0.001`).
 Scale values are converted into pricing units to size the policy relative to how small the candidate will become.